 Regulatory Notice:

 Notification must be provided to the Iowa Attorney General where “more than 500 Iowa residents as the result of a single breach” are required to be notified.
-Such notice shall include: (1) description of the nature of the breach of security or unauthorized acquisition or use, (2) the number of Illinois residents affected by such incident at the time of notification, (3) any steps the data collector has taken or plans to take relating to the incident.
+Such notice shall include: (1) description of the nature of the breach of security or unauthorized acquisition or use, (2) the number of Iowa residents affected by such incident at the time of notification, (3) any steps the data collector has taken or plans to take relating to the incident.

 Credit Reporting Agencies Notice: